William Alvey E-safety 2021-2022

 On-line software (games, apps, social media) change almost daily.
 There is also a corresponding increase in e-safety advice, which although well-intentioned can sometimes leave you more confused than you were in the first place.
 Please feel free to contact the school and discuss any concerns you may have regarding on-line safety.
 We have expertise in school and the facility to contact well respected professional e-safety advisors:

-We will be taking part in Safer Internet Day on Tuesday 8th February 2022.
+We took part in Safer Internet Day on Tuesday 8th February 2022 and will again next year:

 Alan Mackenzie's online advice, using his drawings/artwork as an example, the primary video discusses empathy and criticism online and is suitable for KS2.